 This article contains:

-- How AFS students add value to schools
+- How a relationship with AFS adds value to schools

 - How to convince a school that AFS will bring value